IepIweidieng/TJAPlayer3/tja.md

 Scope: branch, gimmicky (intended; depending on usage)

-Execute the given **lua** code with predefined variables describing the current beat position, the loaded notechart, *etc.*, when the beginning of the approach phase of the command is reached during gameplay.
+Execute the given **Lua** code with predefined variables describing the current beat position, the loaded notechart, *etc.*, when the beginning of the approach phase of the command is reached during gameplay.

 Intended for adding decorative visual/audio **effect**s ("**FX**s"), including changing the moving path of notes, (dis)play extra images and sounds, *etc.*

-Intended to be used in conjuction with (**Proposal**) [command modifiers](#proposal-command-modifier).
+Intended to be used in conjunction with (**Proposal**) [command modifiers](#proposal-command-modifier).

 The exact behavior is *unspecified*.